nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 - 4a.
 The inserted URL already exists.
     - 4a.1.
 System displays the error message “Failed to add WSDL: WSDL address already exists.” or “Failed to add REST: REST address already exists.”.
     - 4a.2.
-System logs the event “Add service description” to the audit log.
+System logs the event “Add service description failed” to the audit log.
     - 4a.3.
 SS administrator selects to reinsert the URL of the WSDL or REST.
 Use case continues from step 3.
         - 4a.3a.
 SS administrator selects to terminate the use case.